bccp/nbodykit/docs/source/catalogs/overview.rst

 Default Columns
 ---------------

-By default, all :class:`CatalogSource` objects include several default columns.
+All :class:`CatalogSource` objects include several default columns.
 These columns are used broadly throughout nbodykit and can be summarized as
 follows: